European Social Democratic Party: History

 The Democratic Party of Moldova started a reconstruction process in the autumn of 2021, Monica Babuc being elected interim president of PDM.
 In 2022, the Democratic Party of Moldova and the Social Democratic Party of Romania started a strategic partnership.
-On August 25, the headquarters of the Moldovan-branch of the PSD was inaugurated within the PDM headquarters, which was led by Iurie Ciocan. on October 7, the first edition of the Forum of local elected officials of the PDM and PSD (Romania) was organized, attended by over 150 mayors, Local, district and county councilors from both Romania and Moldova, under the motto “United by infrastructure”.
-At the X congress of the PSDE (which was attended also by PSD leaders such as Marcel Ciolacu, Victor Negrescu and Vasile Dîncu), it was voted to change the name to the European Social Democratic Party (Partidul Social Democrat European, PSDE).
+On 25 August, the headquarters of the Moldovan-branch of the PSD was inaugurated within the PDM headquarters, which was led by Iurie Ciocan. on 7 October, the first edition of the Forum of local elected officials of the PDM and PSD (Romania) was organized, attended by over 150 mayors, Local, district and county councilors from both Romania and Moldova, under the motto “United by infrastructure”.
+At the X congress of the PDM (which was attended also by PSD leaders such as Marcel Ciolacu, Victor Negrescu and Vasile Dîncu), it was voted to change the name to the European Social Democratic Party (Partidul Social Democrat European, PSDE).
 Ion Sula was elected party president and Mircea Buga, first vice-president.
+The party's new logo that was introduced was similar to that of the PSD, consisting of three roses on a solid, bordered background.
+PSDE started negotiations with the like-minded National Alternative Movement (MAN) but was excluded from MAN's political bloc Alternative.
+Both Boris Foca and Diacov called for a reunification of PSDE, Modern Democratic Party and Marian Lupu's Respect Moldova Movement (MRM) under its old name.